stevenhorkey/alembic-kit/_exercises/checking-in.md

 AKA: We model lack of self respect.

-This exercise attempts to train the opposite.
+This exercise attempts to entrain the opposite.

-It's simple, you have two questions to consider.
+It's simple and you have two questions to consider.

 Take a deep breath, center yourself in the midst of whatever you are experiencing right now.

-What ever you're going through.
+Whatever you're going through.

-Who ever you think you are.
+Whomever you think you are.

-Let it rest, it'll be there waiting for you when you return.
+Let it rest - it'll be there waiting for you when you return.

 Now consider...